Lowther Medieval Castle project banner

 Lowther Medieval Castle and Village

 Overlooking the Bampton Valley on the edge of the Lake District, the picturesque ruins of Lowther’s nineteenth-century castle are one of the region’s most popular attractions.
 Less well known are the earthworks immediately to the north, the remains of a medieval castle and village.
 Preliminary work suggests the site may date to the late eleventh or early twelfth century.
-If so, it could provide rare evidence of the conquest of Cumbria by King William Rufus and his brother, King Henry I – a generation after the Normans seized control of the rest of England.
+If so, it could provide rare evidence of the conquest and colonisation of the Kingdom of Cumbria by King William Rufus in 1092 – a generation after the Normans seized control of the rest of England.
 The site is potentially of national significance but has never been fully investigated.
 Who built the castle and its settlement, when and why?
-The Lowther Medieval Castle and Village project brings together historians and archaeologists from the North West to uncover the site’s biography, writing a new chapter in the history of medieval Britain and castle studies.
+The site appears to have been important to the Kingdom of Cumbria – is that why the Normans chose it?
+The Lowther Medieval Castle and Village project brings together historians and archaeologists from the North West to uncover the site’s biography at the crossroads of Medieval Britain, c.800-1300.

 In 2023, funded by the Castle Studies Trust (CST), the team conducted archival research and a geophysical survey and excavations of the castle and village.
-Phase Two investigations in 2024 dug further into the site's history, funded by the CST and the Cumberland and Westmorland Antiquarian and Archaeological Society (CWAAS).
+Phase Two investigations in 2024 dug further into the site's history, funded by the CST and the Cumberland and Westmorland Antiquarian and Archaeological Society (CWAAS), while Lowther Castle and Gardens Trust (LCGT) funded research into Lowther's life in the Kingdom of Cumbria.
+Further work is planned for 2025.

 Lowther Medieval Castle and Village project